Monday, March 17, 2025

 The Graves of Adi & Rudolf Dassler

-In 1924, Adi and Rudolf Dassler established the Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory), specializing in athletic footwear.
-Their brand gained recognition by providing shoes for Jesse Owens, who won four gold medals at the 1936 Berlin Olympics.
-This moment cemented their reputation as pioneers in the sportswear industry.
+In 1924, Adi and Rudolf Dassler started the Gebrüder Dassler Schuhfabrik, or Dassler Brothers Shoe Factory, which focused on making athletic shoes.
+Their brand became well-known after they supplied shoes for Jesse Owens, who won four gold medals at the 1936 Berlin Olympics.
+This achievement helped establish their reputation as leaders in the sportswear industry.

-However, tensions between the brothers grew over time, exacerbated by personal and business disagreements.
-After World War II, the conflict peaked, leading to a dramatic split in 1948.
-Rudolf left to form Puma, while Adi rebranded their existing company as Adidas.
-This separation initiated one of the fiercest rivalries in business history.
+Tensions between the brothers increased over time due to personal and business disagreements.
+After World War II, the conflict reached its height, leading to a split in 1948.
+Rudolf left to start Puma, while Adi changed their existing company to Adidas.
+This separation began one of the most intense rivalries in business history.

 A Town Divided